tcarlander/django-crowd-sso/README.md

 django-crowd
 ============
-Simple Atlasian CROWD authentication backend for Django with SSO support
+Simple Atlassian CROWD authentication backend for Django with SSO support

 Configuration:
 ==============
 Put a CROWD configuration in your `settings.py`:

 ```
 CROWD = {